Patient education: Nausea and vomiting in infants and children (Beyond the Basics)

 Vomiting can be caused by a number of different problems.
 The possible causes of vomiting depend upon a child's age.

 Newborns and young infants — It can be hard to tell if an infant is spitting up or vomiting because some infants reflux forcefully or in large amounts.
 Your child's doctor or nurse can help to determine the cause and if treatment is needed.

 Infants can also vomit because of infections of the intestine or other parts of the body.
-Any young infant (newborn to 3 months) who develops a temperature of 100.4º F (38º C) or higher, with or without vomiting, should see a doctor or nurse.
+Any young infant (newborn to three months) who develops a temperature of 100.4º F (38º C) or higher, with or without vomiting, should see a doctor or nurse.

 Older infants and children — The most common cause of vomiting in older infants and children is infectious gastroenteritis (an infection of the stomach or intestines), usually caused by a virus.
-Vomiting caused by gastroenteritis usually begins suddenly and resolves quickly, often within 24 hours.
+Vomiting caused by gastroenteritis usually begins suddenly and resolves quickly, often within 24 to 48 hours.
 Other signs of gastroenteritis can include nausea, diarrhea, fever, or abdominal pain.
-(See "Patient information: Acute diarrhea in children (Beyond the Basics)".)
+(See "Patient education: Acute diarrhea in children (Beyond the Basics)".)